subsquid/docs/docs/sdk/reference/processors/evm-batch/transactions.md

 processor.addTransaction({sighash: ['0xa9059cbb']})
 ```

-3) Request all `transfer(address,uint256)` calls to the specified addresses, from block `6_000_000` onwards and fetch their inputs.
+3) Request all `transfer(address,uint256)` _top-level_ calls to the specified addresses, from block `6_000_000` onwards and fetch their inputs.
 Also retrieve all logs emitted by these calls.
 ```ts
 processor
   .addTransaction({